HouseMiv/HouseMiv/README.md

 <br></br>

-## 🎖 Achievements
+## 🎓 Recent Achievements
-- 🏅 Rukon "Programming in Python"
+- 🏅 **Rukon** - Advanced Python Programming Certification
-- 🥇 Aeroton 2024: Development of digital and engineering solutions for the development of urban air mobility)
+- 🥇 **Aeroton 2024** - Development of digital and engineering solutions for the development of urban air mobility.
-- 🏆 The All-Russian Gazprom Neft and ITMO Case Championship: Awarded for "Infrastructure solutions for the implementation of AI projects".
+- 🏆 **The All-Russian Gazprom Neft and ITMO Case Championship** - Awarded for "Infrastructure solutions for the implementation of AI projects".
-- 📚 Be in IT — Participant in a series of educational programs.
+- 📚 **Be in IT** — Participant in a series of educational programs.
 ---

 ## 🌍 [Connect with Me](https://housemiv.github.io/HouseMiv/)